 - General

-The General options include the establishment of default units of measurement, map grid display, and coordinate format.
+The General options include the default units of measurement, background color and coordinate format.

 - Vector Display

 The function of Vector Display is to control the appearance of point, line, and area features on the map.
-Specific options include filtering data types and adjusting the layer display order.

-- Point/Area/Line Styles

-These options are used to create and manage feature types that can be assigned to polygons, lines, or points.
+Specific options include filtering data types and adjusting the display order. - Display Options The Display Options are used to configure the display of onscreen map elements including the scale bar and legend.
+Point/Area/Line Styles These options are used to create and manage feature types that can be assigned to polygons, lines, or points.
 Applying a feature type to a vector feature will automatically adjust the appearance of the feature and assign a custom list of attributes if required.

 - Vertical Options

 Vertical Options offers settings that control the display of elevation or terrain layers.
 These settings include the selection of a shader pattern and customization of the hill shading.

 - Shader Options

-Select...
-Export .
-Measure/Units Map View Options Vector Formats Show pixel location in Status Bar 0 Raster Formats Always display Lat/Lon in Status Bar/Info as WGS84 Advanced Add full path to Control Center descriptions Vector Display Center on cursor when zooming with mouse wheel Display Options Swap zoom direction using mouse wheel or hot keys Point Styles Area Styles Display pan arrows on map edge Line Styles Prompt when loading duplicate file names Vertical Options Automatically interpolate zoomed-out display Shader Options Workspace Options Lidar Automatically create backup workspace files Feature Templates Lock active workspace file to prevent sharing GPS Options Projection Restore Default Settings 3D View Properties OK Cancel Apply Help

-- Shader Options controls the visual display of several preconfigured elevation and slope shader patterns and allows new patterns to be created. - Lidar
+Shader Options controls the visual display of several preconfigured elevation and slope shader patterns and allows new patterns to be created.

+- Lidar

 The Lidar settings are used for filtering a point cloud based on classification or return types.

-Feature Templates
+- Feature Templates

 The function of Feature Templates is to create a set of preconfigured attributes that streamline the process of digitizing or data collection, especially when using Global Mapper Mobile.

 - GPS Options

 GPS Options offers several settings for controlling the tracking process when using a connected GPS receiver.

-- Projection
+Projection

-The Projection tab is used to alter the coordinate reference information for onscreen display and reproject a layer from one system to another before exporting.
+The Projection section is used to alter the coordinate reference information for onscreen display and reproject a layer from one system to another before exporting.

+3D View Properties

+3D View Properties, which is also accessible directly from the 3D Viewer, includes numerous options for controlling the behavior and display of the 3D map view.
+These include vertical exaggeration, background color, and 3D vector display.
+For more information, see page 11.
 While the Configuration dialog box offers access to most of Global Mapper's preferences and settings options, many other components of the software contain feature-specific settings that are established when performing that function.
 For example, when exporting a file in a particular format, many of the preferences associated with the exported file are set in the Export Options dialog box.

-Layer and File Management

-The Overlay Control Center

-The Overlay Control Center is Global Mapper's layer management tool.
+Layer and File Management The Overlay Control Center The Overlay Control Center is Global Mapper's layer management tool.
 It can be opened from the Tools menu, by clicking the Open Control Center button in the Toolbar, or by using the keyboard shortcut Alt+C. Unlike most other dialog boxes, the Overlay Control Center can remain open while using other tools in the software.
 The Overlay Control Center can also be docked by dragging the dialog box to one of the edges of the map window.